cardano-foundation/docs-cardano-org/explainers/cardano-explainers/what-is-a-blockchain.md

 ## What is a blockchain?

 A blockchain is a type of database or ledger that is duplicated and distributed to all participants within the blockchain network.
-It stores data or items of value in blocks.
+It is made up of a set of interconnected nodes that store data or items of value in blocks.
 These blocks are verified by transactions and linked to each other in chronological order in a chain.
 Details of these transactions are permanently inscribed in the block and cannot be altered.

 Blockchain technology, otherwise known as distributed ledger technology (DLT), provides a decentralized and accessible data structure for various records.
 Such records might include financial payment and transaction details, as well as other types of information – from commerce to internet of things (IoT) records.